kgdunn/pid-book/univariate-review/univariate-review.rst

 -	What happens if we increase the value of :math:`n`?

-		As the value of :math:`n` increases, the confidence interval decreases.
+		As intuitively expected, as the value of :math:`n` increases, the confidence interval decreases in width.

 -	Returning to the case above, where at the 95% level we found the confidence interval was :math:`[17.1; 22.9]` for the bale's viscosity.
 What if we were to analyze the bale thoroughly, and found the population viscosity to be 23.2.
 What is the probability of that occurring?